 Nada’s own experience reinforced his perspective.
 “My wife, she found the bad person.
 Ahh—I don’t want to say bad, but in a way it was bad because at the end of the interview, he didn’t talk to her like an American citizen.”
 Nada’s interview was tough.
 She received no smiles or encouragement during the conversation.
 At the end, there were no congratulations.
 Only after she asked if she passed did the officer begrudgingly say, “Yes.”

 Despite the challenges of the day, they both passed—and the whole family celebrated.
 They went out to eat and spent the day enjoying the moment.
 They even brought a gift of candy to the CWS office so we could share in their joy as well.
 Ibrahim and Nada took their oath for citizenship just a week after they passed their interview.

 They registered to vote the same day.
 In November, Ibrahim voted for the first time.
 Ibrahim says that the day he and his wife passed the naturalization interview was the most important day of life in the United States so far.
 “Oh my God, Oh my God.
 It was not easy day…Of the five years, this was the good day.”

 “When you are a refugee, you lose your country.
 You lose your home.
 And when you get citizenship from a country like the US, you are accepted.”

-This story is the second in a series that CWS will be sharing with the community leading up to Giving Tuesday (Nov.
+This story was the second in a series that CWS shared with the community leading up to Giving Tuesday (Nov.
 27).
 Church World Service Greensboro is grateful to refugee neighbors like Ibrahim and Nada who bring their own experiences and courage to Greensboro, and we are grateful to all our supporters who through their time, prayers, and money make the transformative opportunity of naturalizing as US Citizens possible for former refugees.